-The one phrase you likely thought you’d never hear was “logos for authors.”
+The one phrase you likely thought you’d never hear was author logos.
 After all, authors need to focus on plot, characterization, public speaking, marketing, and everything else involved in their platform.

-Well, this is where logos for authors come in!
+Well, this is where author logos come in!
 Logos are not only used for well-known businesses or corporations.
 A logo is a visual representation of your brand, and as an author, it’s crucial to have an author brand.

 In this article we discuss what exactly logos are (as they apply to authors), why they matter, tips on design, and mistakes you should avoid.

-When it comes to logos for authors, creating a clean, recognizable image is vital.
+When it comes to author logos, creating a clean, recognizable image is vital.
 Consider the Nike swoosh: Simple, recognizable, and even worldwide, people correlate the swoosh with the Nike brand.

 “Just do it,” athletic wear, and a logo as simple as a fancy check mark helped create a monumental brand.
-The same can be true when applied to logos for authors or writers.
+The same can be true when applied to author logos or writers.